-Future SELEP LGF (£3.7 million) for phases 2 and 3 (bid later amended to only cover phase 2 of the project).
+Future SELEP LGF (£3.7 million) for phases 2 and 3.
 A detailed costing exercise for Phases 2 and 3 will support the future application for funding from SELEP.
-The above figure is an estimate provided by the viability assessment study3 and inflated by using the 2% inflation rate as per guidance9
+The above figure is an estimate provided by the viability assessment study and inflated by using the 2% inflation rate as per guidance